maff/git-that-semver/README.md

 ## TODOs

 - dynamic loading of SCM adapters
+- logging to STDERR colorizes to the output to red by default - this is overridden and works as long as the output is not redirected, but results in red output otherwise - any way to fix this?
 - different output formats (JSON)
   - writing to a destination file instead of stdout would allow us to output debug logs